symbolic-kg/PyClause/README.md

 We recommend using a fresh Conda environment with Python 3.7+.

 ### 1) Install from codebase
-For running our examples and using our data directories or working with the code
+For running our examples and using our data directories or working with the code you can install in editable mode:
 ```
 git clone https://github.com/symbolic-kg/PyClause
 cd PyClause